QWERTYUIOP123456789-alt/Basic-Computer-Science-Keywords/README.md

 connections (e.g., 802.11n, 802.11ac, or the newer 802.11ax).

 In essence, the NIC is a crucial component for network connectivity, enabling devices to communicate and share data over a network.

+19.**INTERNET PACKET**

+An Internet packet, often just called a "packet," is a small unit of data transmitted over a network.
+When you send or receive information over the Internet, it is broken down into packets to ensure efficient and reliable delivery.
+Here’s a breakdown of what an Internet packet typically involves:

+### Components of an Internet Packet

+1. **Header**:
+   - **Source IP Address**: The address of the device that is sending the packet.
+   - **Destination IP Address**: The address of the device that is receiving the packet.
+   - **Sequence Number**: This helps in reassembling the packets in the correct order, as packets can arrive out of sequence.
+   - **Protocol Information**: Specifies the protocol being used, such as TCP (Transmission Control Protocol) or UDP (User Datagram Protocol).
+   - **Checksum**: A value used for error-checking to ensure the data hasn’t been corrupted during transmission.

+2. **Payload**:
+   - This is the actual data being transmitted, such as part of an email, a webpage, or a file.
+It’s the content that the packet carries from the sender to the receiver.

+3. **Trailer** (Optional):
+   - Some protocols include a trailer at the end of the packet that provides additional information for error checking and data integrity.

+### Packet Transmission and Reassembly

+- **Fragmentation**: Larger messages are divided into smaller packets if they exceed the maximum transmission unit (MTU) size allowed by the network.
+Each packet is then transmitted independently.
+- **Routing**: Packets are sent through various network devices (like routers) to reach their destination.
+Each router along the path may inspect and forward the packet based on its destination address.
+- **Reassembly**: At the destination, packets are reassembled into their original order.
+This process uses sequence numbers and checksums to ensure that the complete and correct data is reconstructed.

+### Protocols Involved

+- **TCP (Transmission Control Protocol)**: Provides reliable, ordered, and error-checked delivery of data.
+TCP packets are often referred to as segments.
+- **UDP (User Datagram Protocol)**: Offers a simpler, faster way to send data without the overhead of error-checking and ordering.
+UDP packets are often used for applications where speed is more critical than reliability, like streaming or gaming.

+### Importance

+Packets are fundamental to how data is transmitted over the Internet.
+By breaking data into smaller units, networks can manage traffic more efficiently, handle errors, and deliver data from multiple sources and destinations simultaneously.
+This packet-switching method is key to the scalability and robustness of Internet communications.